LLNL/sundials/doc/cvodes/guide/source/Introduction.rst

 additions to user documentation and CVODES examples.
 See :c:func:`CVodeSetConstraints` for more information.

+Added the functions :c:func:`CVodeSetDeltaGammaMaxLSetup` and :c:func:`CVodeSetDeltaGammaMaxBadJac` to adjust the :math:`\gamma` change thresholds to require a linear solver setup or Jacobian/precondition update, respectively.

 The behavior of :c:func:`N_VSetKernelExecPolicy_Sycl` has been updated to be consistent with the CUDA and HIP vectors.
 The input execution policies are now cloned and may be freed after calling :c:func:`N_VSetKernelExecPolicy_Sycl`.